rrelyea/3fund-info/README.md

 # 3fund-info

-Emjoy daily updates of your 3 Fund Portfolio performance.
+Emjoy daily updates of your [Three-Fund Portfolio](https://www.bogleheads.org/wiki/Three-fund_portfolio) performance.

 Navigate to your data file ... perf \ stock - bond (based on your AA) \